Transparency in Supply Chains

 Teneo’s internal policies and procedures aim to ensure that effective systems and controls are in place to prevent slavery and human trafficking from occurring in any part of our business.
 Teneo’s Policies set out how we deal with our clients, employees and the public and we promote a working environment that encourages everyone to express their concerns about behaviour or decisions that they perceive to unethical or of concern.
 We have in place systems to protect whistle blowers.

-We have introduced a Supplier Code of Conduct and suppliers and vendors are required to adhere to this as part of their procurement contract with us.
+A Supplier Code of Conduct is in place and suppliers and vendors are required to adhere to this as part of their procurement contract with us.
 This Code of Conduct sets out clear standards of business conduct and ethics that our suppliers must abide by.

 The obligations set out in the Supplier Code of Conduct are strengthened by our standard contract terms which require compliance with the Modern Slavery Act and other applicable legislation which provide Teneo with the right to terminate the agreements by written notice in the event of a material breach that cannot be remedied.

-During the FY2020, no complaints or concerns were raised about modern slavery or human trafficking taking place in our business.
+During the FY2021, no complaints or concerns were raised about modern slavery or human trafficking taking place in our business.

-This statement was approved by the boards of Teneo Strategy Limited and Teneo Business Consulting Limited and signed by Sue Couldery, Director.
+This statement was approved by the boards of the Teneo UK entities and signed by Leo van der Borgh, Director.